COVESA/dlt-daemon/doc/dlt_design_specification.md

 Copyright (C) 2011-2015, BMW AG

-This file is part of GENIVI Project DLT - Diagnostic Log and Trace.
+This file is part of COVESA Project DLT - Diagnostic Log and Trace.

 This Source Code Form is subject to the terms of the Mozilla Public License (MPL), v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/

-For further information see http://www.genivi.org/
+For further information see http://www.covesa.org/
 ***

 # DLT Design Specification